 You should turn on two-factor authentication if you haven't yet done so.
 Two-factor authentication requires your user to enter a code sent via text message or phone call after they log into their account.
 It's an extra layer of security that helps prevent unauthorized access to your account.

-You can use apps like Salesforce Authenticator or receive a text from Salesforce to verify that it's really you who wants to log into your Salesforce instance.
+You can use apps like Salesforce Authenticator or receive a text from Salesforce to verify that you want to log into your instance.

 You can roll this out in two ways: